 Check out our past Charities of Choice (below).
 For instance, it's always a good time to support the ACLU.

-In addition to our personal advocacy and giving commitment, we routinely route a portion of our core business's earnings to our yearly pick(s) for Charity of Choice and similar organizations.
+In addition to our personal advocacy and giving commitment, we routinely route a portion of our consulting business's earnings to our yearly pick(s) for Charity of Choice and similar organizations.

 A look at the past few years...